tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## A Basic Factory

 For all models in my system, I am going to want a basic factory.
 This factory should include any required attributes I would need to create an instance of my model.
-While our models do not have any form of validation, we will pretend a `Camera` requires a `manufacturer` and a `frame_size` and that a `MemoryCard` requires `storage_capacity`.
+While our models do not have any form of validation, we will pretend a `Camera` requires a `manufacturer` and a `frame_size`, and that a `MemoryCard` requires `storage_capacity`.
 With these requirements in mind, we can create our baseline factories:

 ```ruby
 FactoryBot.define do